 As the Chief Financial Officer of the family, I make it my responsibility to financially plan for the year ahead.
 It’s a New Year’s Eve money ritual that I look forward to each year!

 This is the time when predictions become facts and I get to see how those budgets I set myself 12 months ago actually played out.
 The longer I have used PocketSmith, the closer my best guess gets to what actually happened.
-There is a huge satisfaction to be found in setting a realistic budget, monitoring it throughout the year and then actually achieving it.
+It’s common to see goal-setting on social media but there is a huge satisfaction to be found in setting a realistic budget with the help of PocketSmith, monitoring it throughout the year and then actually achieving it.

 Every new year’s eve, I take a little time to reflect on the year just gone and think ahead to the coming year with a sense of purpose and control.
 That’s so important when it comes to handling your money.
 I’ll think about what specific goals we were striving to achieve and if we have met them or are on track to meet them.